jobcloud/b2c-frontend-code-assessment/task_3/README.md

 For JobCloud, probably the most valuable interaction on our platforms is users applying for a job.
 For that reason, we would like you to implement a small application submit form.

 ## Instructions
-1. A (shell) app is provided in the project directory. `cd` into the directory on your command line and run `yarn` to install the dependencies.
+1. A react app is provided in the project directory. `cd` into the directory on your command line and run `yarn` to install the dependencies.
 2. Create a form featuring the following fields:
       - email: text field
       - message: text area (optional)